Alan Jones (racing driver): Author

 His autobiography AJ: How Alan Jones Climbed to the top of Formula One has been co-authored with motorsport writer Andrew Clarke was released in August 2017 by Penguin Random House.

 Personal life

 Jones separated from his wife Beverley in the late 1980s.
 In 1996 he began a relationship with Amanda Butler Davis and in 2001 their twins, Zara and Jack, were born.

 Jones also has a daughter, Camilla, born in 1990.

-Jones' adopted son Christian now races in various forms of motorsport.
+Jones' adopted son Christian raced in various forms of motorsport in the 1990s and 2000s.

 His eldest daughter, Emma, has two daughters (born 2001 and 2004).

-Honours
+Honours and awards

 Jones was made a Member of the Order of the British Empire (MBE) in 1980 for "service to motor racing" and was inducted into the Sport Australia Hall of Fame in 1989.

 Jones and his father Stan, along with Graham and Damon Hill, and Keke and Nico Rosberg, are the only father/son combinations to ever win the Australian Grand Prix.